AbderraoufBouarrata/Word2Vec-for-STS/README.md

 # Word2Vec-for-STS
-Tutorial on semantic word similarity using word2vec Link to original post [here]()
+Tutorial on semantic word similarity using word2vec and Quran as corpus Link to original post [here]()